FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 VPP PERFORMANCE TESTS

-   - **Intel Xeon Ice Lake**: Added test data for these platforms.
-Current CSIT-2110 report data for Intel Xeon Ice Lake comes from an external source (Intel labs running CSIT code on "8360Y D Stepping" and "6338N" processors).
+   - **Intel Xeon Ice Lake**: Performance test data for these platforms continues to be provided by external Intel benchmarking labs executing |csit-release| tests.
 For details about the physical setup see :ref:`tested_physical_topologies`.

-   - **MLRsearch improvements**: Added support for multiple packet throughput rates in a single search, each rate is associated with a distinct Packet Loss Ratio (PLR) criterion.
-Previously only Non Drop Rate (NDR) (PLR=0) and single Partial Drop Rate (PDR) (PLR<0.5%) were supported.
-Implemented number of optimizations improving rate discovery efficiency.
+   - **AWS EC2 c5n**: Performance test data for AWS c5n instances has
+     been added to report for ip4, ip6 and ipsec tests.

-   - **Reduction of tests**: Removed obsolete VPP use cases and superfluous test combinations from continuous and report test executions, including:
+   - **Reduction of tests**: Removed certain test variations executed iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.

-     - All vts tests, obsolete use cases.
-     - dot1q tests apart from dot1q-l2bd, superfluous combinations.
-     - -100flows, -100kflows in all acl tests.
-     - nat44 tests

-       - -pps tests, replaced by -tput tests.
-       - h1-p1-s1 single session tests, unessential combination.
-       - h4096-p63-s258048 tests, unessential scale combination.

-     - ipsec tests

-       - ethip4ipsectptlispgpe.
-       - policy-aes128gcm.
-       - policy-aes128cbc-hmac256sha.
-       - policy-aes128cbc-hmac512sha.
-       - int-aes128cbc-hmac256sha.
-       - scale of

-         - 400tnlsw.
-         - 5000tnlsw.
-         - 20000tnlsw.
-         - 60000tnlsw.

 #.
 TEST FRAMEWORK

    - **CSIT test environment** version has been updated to ver.
 8, see :ref:`test_environment_versioning`.

-   - **CSIT in AWS environment**: Added CSIT support for AWS c5n instances environment.
+   - **CSIT in AWS environment**: Completed CSIT automation support for AWS c5n instances environment, including weekly performance trending tests execution.

-   - **CSIT PAPI support**: Due to issues with PAPI performance, VAT is still used in CSIT for all VPP scale tests.
+   - **CSIT PAPI support**: Due to issues with PAPI performance, and deprecation of VAT, CLI is used in CSIT for many VPP scale tests.
      See known issues below.

    - **General Code Housekeeping**: Ongoing code optimizations and bug fixes.